-Patients with more advanced liver cirrhosis may develop symptoms such as swelling of the ankles and feet.
-The Department of Gastroenterology and Hepatology shares the symptoms and diagnosis of liver cirrhosis.
+Patients with more advanced liver cirrhosis (liver scarring) may develop symptoms such as swelling of the ankles and feet.
+The Department of Gastroenterology and Hepatology at Singapore General Hospital (SGH) shares its symptoms and diagnosis.

 Continued from previous page.